|Mutt and Jeff.|

 Harry Conway “Bud” Fisher began the first comic strip, "Mutt and Jeff," in 1907.
 It stuck around for 75 years, which isn't bad at all.
 Augustus J. Mutt was a gambler, while about a year later he met Edgar Horace Jeffries, who was short and dimwitted.
 And thus was born comedy gold.

 Animation in movies began to take off in the 'teens.
 Since Mutt and Jeff were big hits in the "funny pages," filmmakers figured they would work on the screen, too.
-In 1916, Fisher worked a deal with with Charles Bowers and Raoul Barre’ to make some animations.
+In 1916, Fisher worked a deal with Charles Bowers and Raoul Barre’ to make some animations.
 The opened up Bray studio, and the animations were successful for a decade.

 Then things changed.
-Sound films took over, and Fisher's entire catalogue of silent animations became pretty much worthless.
+Sound films took over, and Fisher's entire catalog of silent animations became pretty much worthless.
 Exhibitors simply wouldn't show them.
 His rivals such as Paul Terry ("Mighty Mouse"), a talented former colleague, had come up with newer material.
 Fisher didn't.
 Walt Disney came out with "Steamboat Willy" and brought Mickey Mouse to life with synchronized sound.
 That was the end for Bud Fisher and his classic silent creations, Mutt and Jeff.

 He never was able to work another deal for Mutt and Jeff, though he had some opportunities.
 Fisher made various attempts to use his old animations by adding color and soundtracks to them, but their time had passed.
 Bud Fisher paved the way for countless others, including Walt Disney, but he's completely forgotten today.